 - Expert testimony from highway safety specialists, engineers, or accident reconstructionists

-Contact Morris Bart Today to Discuss Your Claim
+Contact Morris Bart Injury and Accident Lawyers Today to Discuss Your Claim

 We can help make you whole again and hold the responsible 18-wheeler driver and/or their company responsible for the misery they have caused.
 Call our office at (225) 341-5694 today for your free, no-obligation consultation.
 We work on contingency, so you pay nothing unless we win.
 You have nothing to lose, so call now.